Jan-9C/deathcounter_ocr/README.md

 5. You may have to change the "refresh_time_success" parameter in the config to a higher number, if the game displays the message for longer.
 If you dont it could lead to 2 or more detections of one death message

 # How to adapt the counter to a different language

+**If you adapted the script to a different game or language please feel free to submit a pull request to add your configs to this repository and maybe help out other people**

+There is  a preconfigured config for the german version of Elden Ring in the alternativeConfigs/Games/Elden Ring folder which you can use.

-1. Install the needed Tesseract language package you need
+1. Install the needed Tesseract language package
 2. Change the image crop coordinates to fit the message
 3. Change the config parameter "language" so that it matches the language code of the language you want to use
 4. Change the "ocr_string" parameter in the config to match the shown death message